 Our final upgrade is the top choice for making big power on the Chevy 6.0 Vortec, supercharging.
 There is no way to make more power on the Vortec engines than by adding forced induction.
 You will see massive increases everywhere throughout the power band, to go along with huge gains in peak power.

-While you can also use a turbocharger for increasing the power on your Vortec 6000, it’s usually best to stick with a supercharger.
+While you can also use a turbocharger for increasing the power, it’s usually best to stick with a supercharger.
 Supercharging will provide consistent and steady boost in lower RPM situations.
 This is helpful for towing, because the engine does not have to wait for the turbo to spool up and build boost, and turbos can easily bog down at lower RPMs.
 If you really want a turbocharger setup, we definitely recommend sticking with a twin-turbo setup.
 That should reduce as much lag as possible while delivering lots of power.

 Supercharger Performance Benefits: